jcbashdown/kenya-donor-data/README.md

 #Notes
 ------

+- I've taken a rather measures slow approach as I think it's important to show how I would deliver features and my normal habits of working on non throwaway projects.
 - Using leaflet as the platform client seems to use it and there is a react integration I would like to explore.
 React may be overkill but if I get to the final features it will be alot easier and it can be quite difficult to cleanly retrofit in my experience.
 - Using skeleton - I want to try it out!
 - Copying css and image assets to public which may not be the best solution but it gets things up and running quickly.